spill/Security/antigrief.md

 Anti Grief is a server-owner-only command and can be only controlled by the guild owner.
 The only person exempt from punishment from Anti Grief is the server owner.

-You'll notice upon setting up the system that you're open to configuring your limits and time.
+To properly use Security's Anti Grief, youll have to set your logchannel, time, and limit.

+Lastly, toggle once you've finished the configuration process.

 ```
 +help antigrief
 ```

+### AntiGrief Limit

-The subcommand limit would be for setting up the threshold.
+The subcommand limit would be for setting up the threshold for bans.
+If a user bans passed the amount that you set, Security bans them.

 ```
 +antigrief limit <massban/massdelete> <amount>